PorfirioRodT/practica-test/doc/TechDoc.md

 - **Z** stands for a **Patch Version**.
 Versions for patches are used for bug fixes.
 When a revision of the code is released as a patch, it means that the new features and APIs have not been added to the code, and that the revision is backward-compatible with the prior one.
 The most common usage is to denote a problem repair.
 The use of the code has not changed, which is the most crucial fact to understand.

 # Pipeline Description

+Our project workflow consists of three main jobs.
+Dev, Stage and Prod.
+The workflow of each job consists of the following:

+**Set up job:**
+This stage consists of downloading and configuring the job necessary environment configuration to start working on the next stage.

+First, it downloads the operating system Ubuntu version 20.04.4 LTS.
+The next step is to get the permission to the github repository, prepare the workflow directory, prepare all required actions, download the repository action, and download the heroku docker images.

+After the set up job finish, it's time to take some actions

+**Run actions/checkout@v3:**
+This task consists of downloading the branch that is being built, adding a repository directory to the temporary git global config.
+It initializes the repository, sets up the auth, fetches the repository being built and builds the images.

+**Run gonuit/heroku-docker-deploy:**
+This stage of the job consists of making an instance of the heroku image to a docker container and pushing the repository container to the heroku registry and releasing the container.
+This allows us to make automatic deployment to the heroku sistem.

+**Post Run actions/checkout:**
+In this stage it's time to make some git config on the container that has been pushed in the previous stage, and also starts the post job cleanup.

+**Complete Job:**
+This is the final stage, it consists of cleaning up orphan processes.
+This includes bash and node process termination.